-Feature Photo: S. Merrick, NY, USA.
+Feature Photo: South Merrick, New York, USA.
 Woman runs uphill late afternoon at Norman J Levy Park & Preserve, Long Island.

-To celebrate today – International Women’s Day – & this month – Women’s History Month, here are a few of the memorable woman, including my daughters Sue and Laurie, I’ve photographed over the past dozen years.
+To celebrate this month: Women’s History Month – and today: International Women’s Day, here are a few of the memorable women, including my daughters Sue and Laurie, I’ve photographed over the past dozen years.
 Click each photo to see larger image:

-New Paltz, New York, October 16, 2019.
-Childhood friends JUDY KENNEDY, who’s a singer and ukulele player, and the photographer visit historic Mohonk Mountain House.
-Trip was a birthday gift. [click image to see color version]
+New Paltz, N.Y., October 16, 2019.
+Childhood friends JUDY MCCARTHY KENNEDY, who’s a singer and ukulele player, and (not shown) Ann Parry, the photographer, visit historic Mohonk Mountain House.
+Trip was birthday gift from Parry’s daughter. (@ 20219 Ann Parry/AnnParry.com) click image to see color version

 1911 – International Women’s Day is first celebrated in Austria, Denmark, Germany and Switzerland, on March 19th.